Linhengyang/aiml/README.md

 * `model`: consisting directory named by the `proj_name` -- save trained params
 * `logs`: consisting directory named by the `proj_name`  -- save logs
 * `aiml`: `git clone https://github.com/Linhengyang/aiml.git`

+also recommend to have:
+* `tmp`: -- temporary results to be deleted safely
+* `cache`: -- to save files may be saved or not

 ---
     model
     ├── mlp